 Who runs you?

 The website was set up by participants of the Political Innovation project, set up to help improve understanding of how democracy works in a changing world.
-It is independent, non-partisan and managed on a voluntary basis by a steering group comprising: Paul Evans (founder of Political Innovation and editor of Local Democracy blog), Clifford Singer (partner at digital design agency Social Spark), and Dr Andy Williamson (Director of Democratise and former Director of Digital Democracy at the Hansard Society).
+It is independent, non-partisan and managed on a voluntary basis by a steering group comprising: Clifford Singer (Who Funds You? director and creative director at Social Spark), Karin Christiansen (board chair at Open Knowledge and former managing director of Publish What You Fund), Paul Evans (founder of Political Innovation) and Dr Andy Williamson (director of Democratise and former director of digital democracy at the Hansard Society).

 Why does funding transparency matter?

 At their best, think tanks and public policy campaigns make a valuable contribution to political life, generating new ideas and producing important research.
 At their worst, they can provide a neutral front while actually working on behalf of vested interests.
 As organisations that exert influence on public life, it is right that we call think tanks to account and ask for a basic level of transparency.

 Isn't funding transparency just one of several criteria for judging openness or accountability?

 Yes – and factors such as governance and research methodology matter too.
 But funding transparency is a central issue – and without it only more limited progress can be made in those other areas.

 Don't think tanks have a responsibility to funders to preserve their anonymity?

 As organisations engaged in public advocacy, their responsibility to be accountable and transparent must come first.
 As think tanks increasingly take an important role in formulating government policy, it is important for a strong democracy that they are transparent about their own agenda and where their funding comes from.
 This is particularly the case in light of increased scrutiny of political party funding.

 But an organisation that has promised anonymity in the past cannot simply break that promise, can it?